glam/doc

 pub fn force_break(doc: Document) -> Document

-Forces the pretty printer to break all the break
+Forces the pretty printer to break all the breaks of the outermost

 always try to put them on a single line before splitting them.